Clemapfel/mousetrap/docs/04_widgets.md

 Resizable means that if the `Paned` changes size, the child should change size with it.

 Shrinkable sets whether the side of the `Paned` can be made smaller than the allocated size of that side's child widget.
-If set to `true`, the user can drag the `Paned`s barrier, such that one of the widgets is partially or completely hidden, regardless of its size allocation.
+If set to `true`, the user can drag the `Paned`s barrier, such that one of the widgets is partially or completely hidden:

 \image html paned_shrinkable.png